msoos/cav2025/README.md

 currently, it's LGPLv2.

-Notice that this builds a static 64-bit x86 binary that will run on all Linux platforms that have a relatively recent Kernel and SSE4.2 support.
-In order to keep the system 100% as submitted, we have not changed the code, but the newest Ganak, as present on GitHub, compiles to everything, including Arm, Mac, and even WASM.
+Notice that this builds a static 64-bit x86 binary that will run on all Linux platforms that have a relatively recent kernel and SSE4.2 support.
+In order to keep the system 100% as submitted, we have not changed the code, but the newest Ganak, as present on GitHub (branch "nodonkey"), compiles to everything, including Arm, Mac, and even WASM.
 Hence we find this as reusable as possible, without messing with the code that was submitted when the paper was submitted.

 There is only one Ganak binary.
 The different configurations are simply different command line arguments, turning off various features.
 ScalMC is simply Ganak